sproutcore/guides/source/documentation_guidelines.md

 didSend: function(request, response) {},
 </javascript>

-h4.
-Class Methods
+#### Class Methods

 Class methods are usually implemented by mixing-in extra methods to an existing class.
-For these methods/properties to show up in the same location in the generated output, you need to add a +@scope+ declaration just as you did with the class.
+For these methods/properties to show up in the same location in the generated output, you need to add a `@scope` declaration just as you did with the class.

 <javascript filename="Sample Class Method Documentation">